GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/FAQ-August-2019.md

 The softcore processors that run on that FPGA are based upon existing open source cores.
-For our demonstration at DEF CON 2019, we showed off two baseline open source cores—one based upon Rocket from Berkeley and one based upon Piccolo from Bluespec—one SSITH securitized core from the SRI/Cambridge team, and one anonymous core from another performer on the program.
+For our demonstration at DEF CON 2019, we showed off two baseline open source cores—one based upon Rocket from Berkeley and one based upon Piccolo from Bluespec—as well as one SSITH securitized core from the SRI/Cambridge team and one anonymous core from another performer on the program.

 **Q: Does the microprocessor itself count as open source, or does that term only apply to software?**